A City on Edge: Rising Theft and Domestic Violence Cast Shadow Over Ottawa in 2025

 Culprit 1: Technology

 AI creates a whole new problem.
 With spell-checkers, we still had to write something ourselves.
 Now we can send a little prompt to ChatGPT and it’ll plan or write an essay for us.
-Some sites even have sparkly buttons that will “enhance” your writing with AI instantly.
-But it doesn’t teach us how to do what the AI did.
-It just makes us dependant.
+Some sites even have sparkly buttons that will “enhance” your writing with AI instantly, but it doesn’t teach us how to do what the AI did.
+It just makes us dependent.

 Culprit 2: Fast Facts